intel-lab-lkp/linux/Documentation/driver-api/cxl/linux/cxl-driver.rst

 configurations, the :code:`interleave_granularity` of a decoder is equal to :code:`parent_interleave_granularity * parent_interleave_ways`.

+When the region granularity is finer than the granularity of an interleaving root decoder, the relation inverts: the :code:`interleave_granularity` of a decoder is equal to :code:`parent_interleave_granularity / interleave_ways`.
+See `Mixed Granularity`_.

 At Endpoint
 ~~~~~~~~~~~
 `Endpoint Decoders` are programmed similar to Host Bridge and Switch decoders,